Greg Jemmeson: Today I'm here with Brian Cannan from Think Real Estate. Hi Brian!

-Greg: After we've got our license what do we do from there?
+Greg: After we've got our licence what do we do from there?

 Greg: Is there differences to the CPD requirements for the different categories?

-Greg: Let's say that the legislation comes into place say 1 July next year, what happens with all the license holders now, do they automatically become license managers under the legislation or do they have to apply?
+Greg: Let's say that the legislation comes into place say 1 July next year, what happens with all the licence holders now, do they automatically become licensed managers under the legislation or do they have to apply?

-Brian: They have to apply and Fair Trading is saying they will grandfather the licensees in charge into the license holding position.
+Brian: They have to apply and Fair Trading is saying they will grandfather the licensees in charge into the licence holding position.